youearnedit/yei_challenge_ruby/README.md

 Make sure you:
 - Write clean, well tested, well organized code.
 - Leave comments if appropriate.
 We don't comment everything.
 We just explain the "hard parts."
-- Use the rails app in `./youearnedit` as the base.
+- Don't spend too much time on setting up your environment.
+This repo ships with a base rails app in `./youearnedit`.
+If you want to use React, we recommend using [Create React App](https://github.com/facebook/create-react-app/) or [webpacker](https://github.com/rails/webpacker) to set up the dev environment.
 Feel free to ignore parts that aren't relevant to your example.
 Using this as a starting point will help minimize changes so we can focus on your code.

 ## Things to avoid doing